FriendsOfSymfony/FOSOAuthServerBundle/Resources/doc/custom_db_driver.md

 =================

 The bundle provides drivers for Doctrine ORM, Doctrine MongoDB, and Propel libraries.
-Though sometimes you might want to use the bundle with a custom or in house written storage.
+Though sometimes you might want to use the bundle with a custom or in-house written storage.
-For that the bundle has a custom storage.
+For that, the bundle has support for custom storage.
-Once set it makes manager options in fos_oauth_server.service section mandatory.
+Once set, setting manager options in fos_oauth_server.service section becomes mandatory.
-They have to be set.

 Here's an example of custom configuration: